techcentaur/Reverse-Ray-Tracing/src/- Do.md

 1. Use glut and make a scene: Make it read sphere for starters--DONE
 - (The scene would consists of objects from input file)
 2. Make keyboard movements to view it in 3D: A little for starters---DONE
-3. Call ray tracer and get intersection points
+3. Call ray tracer and get intersection points - done
-4. Draw these lines and complete the scene
+4. Draw these lines and complete the scene -done
 - This is it.

 -----steps---------------

 1. Debug the lines showing in opengl: nope
-2. Write a parser for opengl objects from inputsample - umm, still problems
+2. Write a parser for opengl objects from inputsample - doooing
 3. Make a sphere at camera - done

-4. Map texture from a file
+4. Map texture from a file - make
 5. Take input of affine transformations

 6. Do mouse movements